IsaakBerg/grasshopper-primer/en/README.md

 ---
 ### THE GRASSHOPPER PRIMER PROJECT

-The Grasshopper Primer is an open source project, initiated by Bob McNeel, Scott Davidson, and the Grasshopper Development team at [Robert McNeel & Associates](http://www.en.na.mcneel.com/).
+The Grasshopper Primer was initiated by Bob McNeel, Scott Davidson, and the Grasshopper Development team at [Robert McNeel & Associates] (http://www.en.na.mcneel.com/).
+It is an open source project on Github.

 **Mode Lab** authored the Third Edition of the primer. http://modelab.is